 In order to advance Eq.
 4.1 in time, the system of ODE's must be integrated using a time-marching method.
 In order to analyze time-marching methods, we will make use of exact solutions of coupled systems of ODE's, which exist under certain conditions.
 The ODE's represented by Eq.
 4.1 are said to be linear if F is linearly dependent on u (i.e., if $\partial F/\partial u = A$ where A is independent of u).
 As we have already pointed out, when the ODE's are linear they can be expressed in a matrix notation as Eq.
 4.6 in which the coefficient matrix, A, is independent of u.
-If A does depend explicitly on t, the general solution cannot be written; whereas, if A does not depend explicitly on t, the general solution to Eq.
+If A does depend explicitly on t, the general solution to Eq.
 4.6 can be written.
-This holds regardless of whether or not the forcing function, \vec{f} , depends explicitly on t.
+This holds regardless of whether or not the forcing function, $\vec{f}$ , depends explicitly on t.